 You don’t need a full revenue management team to start dynamically pricing as most hotels already have the structures in place, it’s just about using them strategically.
 The question is whether these processes are connected in a way that results in quick and confident decisions.

 You need to think about the main questions about your guest behaviour to know what might be ahead.
-Look at the booking trends and see how far ahead most of your guests book, which room types go first and what your position was the previous year.
+Look at the booking patterns and see how far ahead most of your guests book, which room types go first and what your position was the previous year.
 Around 65% of hotel bookings are made by domestic guests, and as we know they are only for 1 or 2 nights, so this trend is a very tight window to work with.
 Tracking your booking pace and keeping prices adjusted consistently is a practical starting point that you can assess without any additional costs.

 2. Know what the local competition around you are charging